 Some of the links below are affiliate links.
 This means that if you click and make a purchase, I may receive a commission at no additional cost to you.
 Also, I may earn revenue for traffic.
 This allows me to build free and helpful content.
 Thanks for your support!
 See the Disclaimer here.

 We all know that fitness trackers can help us stay motivated to reach our goals.
 However, you might be concerned about being exposed to any radiation or electromagnetic frequency (EMF).
-Asking yourself “do fitness trackers give off radiation…” is totally understandable.
+Asking yourself “Do fitness trackers give off radiation…” is understandable.

 Unfortunately, EMF is present in our daily lives.
-Non-ionizing electromagnetic frequency can be man-made or natural.
-For example, electrical wiring, powerlines, and some electrical appliances are man-made EMF which use very low frequency.
+Non-ionizing electromagnetic frequencies can be synthetic or natural.
+For example, electrical wiring, powerlines, and some electrical appliances are machine-made EMFs that use very low frequencies.
 Now, the earth’s magnetic field is a natural source of electromagnetic frequency.

 Recommended reading: Non-Bluetooth fitness tracker: The essential guide you need

 That’s why you are constantly exposed to non-ionizing radiation or EMF.
-Those who wear a fitness wearable is very important to know what you can do to minimize the exposure of ionization radiation.
-But first, we will discuss the health risks of wearing fitness wearables with more details.
+For those who wear a fitness wearable is very important to know what you can do to minimize exposure to ionization radiation.
+But first, we will discuss the health risks of wearing fitness watches in more detail.

-For more details about EMF and risk of cancer, visit this link.
+For more details about EMF and the risk of cancer, visit this link.